rcl-ssl/docs/authorization/aad-application.md

 ![install](../images/authorization_aad_app/aad_app.PNG)

-- In the 'Certificates & secrets', create a new client secret
+- In the 'Certificates & secrets', create a new client secret.
+It is recommended that you use the maximum expiry period for the secret.

 ![install](../images/authorization_aad_app/aad_app2.PNG)